-The U.S. has one of the largest, best-funded, and most successful militaries in modern world history.
-More than 42 million Americans have served in the military during war time since the American Revolution, according to the Department of Veterans Affairs.
+Since the American Revolution in 1775, more than 42 million Americans have served in the military during a time of war, according to the U.S. Department of Veterans Affairs.

 Many of these troops paid the ultimate price – over 650,000 Americans have been killed in battle while serving their country.
 Many of these deaths occurred during especially bloody battles in conflicts all around the world.